kundajelab/tfmodisco_bio_experiments/results/nandi/Homer_Compare/HomerCmp_18_08_31/README.md

 [STAT1 interpretation](../../STAT1/STAT1_GM12878_18_08_31/modisco.run1/tfmodisco-visualization-STAT1-GM12878.ipynb)

-## Modisco Results after finetune on data fed to Homer (in progress)
+## Modisco Results when fine-tuning on same data that was fed to Homer (in progress)

 ## Older results with stride 10